kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/module8-wirelesstemplates.md

 While on Cisco Catalyst (DNA) Center you can import templates, we will build one specific for defining CCKM below.

 1. Open a web browser on the Windows Workstation Jump host.
-Open a connection to DNA Center and select the hamburger menu icon to open the menu.
+Open a connection to Catalyst Center and select the hamburger menu icon to open the menu.
 Select `Tools>Template Editor`.

    ![json](./images/module8-wirelesstemplates/dnac-menu-tools-templateeditor.png?raw=true "Import JSON")